-Eyes are one of the most important parts of our bodies, but also one of the most susceptible to damage.
-This winter, follow these five tips to help keep your eyes as healthy as possible.
+Eyes are one of the most developed organs in our bodies, but also one of the most susceptible to damage.
+Follow these five eye care tips to help keep your eyes as healthy as possible.

 4. Wash your hands when handling contacts.

 Touching your face, eyes and eye care products without washing your hands first can spread germs and even lead to an eye infection.
 Contact lens solution will help kill bacteria on your lenses but if you handle them with dirty hands, it can still hitch a ride to your eyes.
 If you are traveling, camping or in an area where you can’t properly wash your hands, carry a spare set of eyeglasses to protect your eyes from germs.

 While eye makeup is often used to make eyes sparkle, it can also lead to eye problems.
 Common issues that can occur when applying are:

 - Conjunctivitis: Brushes used to apply eye make up can grow bacteria and attract germs which can then lead to an eye infection.

 - Scratched Cornea: Applying mascara and eyeliner can be risky if not carefully as getting too close to your eye can damage your cornea.

 - Allergies: Some products may contain chemicals and ingredients that can cause irritation, swelling or an infection in your eye.

 To avoid problems caused by applying eye makeup, follow these basic rules: